yardenshoham/nalgeon.github.io/content/posts/2022/storing-state/index.md

 ## How to store state

 JavaScript applications traditionally work with local state in the form of in-memory objects.
-This is convenient because one does not have to deal with serialization/deserialization, server synchronization and other unpleasant issues.
+This is convenient because it supports complex data structures without storage limits, and one does not have to deal with serialization.
 But will it suit our potato shop?
-Let's figure this out.
+Let's figure it out.

 ### Don't store state at all